 University of Missouri-Kansas City

-Dr. Trani became Vice Chancellor for Academic Affairs and Professor of History at the University of Missouri-Kansas City on July 1, 1980 and concluded his service in that position on August 31, 1986.
+Eugene Trani, Ph.D., became vice chancellor for academic affairs and professor of history at the University of Missouri-Kansas City on July 1, 1980, and concluded his service on Aug.
+31, 1986.

 The University of Missouri-Kansas City was established in 1963 when the University of Kansas City became part of the University of Missouri.
-The University of Missouri-Kansas City (UMKC) offers undergraduate, graduate, and professional education in the College of Arts and Sciences; the Schools of Basic Life Sciences, Business and Public Administration, Computing and Engineering, Dentistry, Education, Engineering, Graduate Studies, Law, Medicine, Nursing, Pharmacy, and Continuing Education; and the Conservatory of Music.
+The University of Missouri-Kansas City offers undergraduate, graduate and professional education in the College of Arts and Sciences; the schools of Basic Life Sciences, Business and Public Administration, Computing and Engineering, Dentistry, Education, Engineering, Graduate Studies, Law, Medicine, Nursing, Pharmacy and Continuing Education; and the Conservatory of Music.
 With a faculty of more than 2,000, UMKC enrolls approximately 14,000 students, 5,000 of whom are graduate and professional students.

-As Vice Chancellor for Academic Affairs at the University of Missouri-Kansas City, Dr. Trani was responsible for the operations of all UMKC's Schools, Colleges, and Libraries, as well as UMKC's public radio station, KCUR-FM, and the Affirmative Action Office.
-His specific responsibilities included the management of the budgets of all academic units; the development and evaluation of curriculum; the evaluation of teaching, research, and public service programs; and the selection, promotion, compensation, and professional development of faculty and academic administrative personnel.
-He also served as Chancellor of UMKC in the absence of the Chancellor.
-He served as Chairman of a number of campus-wide committees, including the Dean's Council, the Promotion and Continuous Appointment Advisory Committee, and the Council for Planning and Evaluation, and was a member of many other campus-wide committees.
-As Vice Chancellor for Academic Affairs, Dr. Trani also was UMKC's representative on the University of Missouri's Academic Affairs Council; represented UMKC to various local, state, and federal agencies; and served as UMKC's academic representative to the American Council on Education, the Association of Urban Universities, the Urban 13, the Mid-American State Universities Association, and the Land-Grant Association (NASULGC).
-Dr. Trani served on the Boards of Directors of the Truman Medical Center (Kansas City), the Hospital Hill Health Services Corporation (Kansas City), the Vendo Company Trust Fund, the Kansas City Museum of History and Science, the Lyric Opera of Kansas City, the Kansas City Ballet, and the National Conference of Christians and Jews (Greater Kansas City chapter); and on the Advisory Committee of the Kansas City Alliance of Business, the Education Committee of Children's Mercy Hospital (Kansas City), the Curriculum Committee of the Pembroke Hill School (Kansas City), and the Planning/Allocation/Research Committee of the Heart of America United Way Campaign.
-He was a member of the Ineffectuals Discussion Club (Kansas City) and the Carriage Club (Kansas City) and served on a regular basis as a commentator on foreign policy developments on both radio and television stations in Kansas City and as a contributor to Kansas City's largest newspaper, the Kansas City Star.
+As vice chancellor, Trani also was UMKC's representative on the University of Missouri's Academic Affairs Council; represented the university to various local, state and federal agencies; and served as UMKC's academic representative to the American Council on Education, the Association of Urban Universities, the Urban 13, the Mid-American State Universities Association, and the Land-Grant Association (NASULGC).
+Trani served on the boards of directors of the Truman Medical Center, the Hospital Hill Health Services Corporation, the Vendo Company Trust Fund, the Kansas City Museum of History and Science, the Lyric Opera of Kansas City, the Kansas City Ballet, and the National Conference of Christians and Jews (Greater Kansas City chapter); and on the Advisory Committee of the Kansas City Alliance of Business, the Education Committee of Children's Mercy Hospital, the Curriculum Committee of the Pembroke Hill School, and the Planning/Allocation/Research Committee of the Heart of America United Way Campaign.
+He was a member of the Ineffectuals Discussion Club and the Carriage Club and served on a regular basis as a commentator on foreign policy developments on both radio and television stations in Kansas City and as a contributor to Kansas City's largest newspaper, the Kansas City Star.

-Dr. Trani held a tenured appointment as Professor of History at the University of Missouri-Kansas City and taught American History courses on a regular basis.
+Trani held a tenured appointment as professor of history at the University of Missouri-Kansas City and taught American history courses on a regular basis.